-Increasing the horizontal resolution of models can help by improving representation of the wide spectrum of tropical wave sources, although this is not guaranteed because tropical convection can be model-dependent even as resolutions of ~ 10 km or finer are approached [186].
-It remains unclear what vertical resolution in the lower stratosphere is sufficient to realistically represent the mechanisms causing stratospheric dissipation of the waves [126].
-Analyses of novel observational datasets such as long-duration balloon flights [124, 187] and lidar satellite wind observations [188] can help address these questions by providing better observational constraints on the waves driving the QBO.
-This should narrow the range of physically defensible parameter values used in non-orographic gravity wave parametrizations.
-Weak constraints allow modellers substantial freedom to adjust these parameters, such as by tuning a model's average QBO period to be about 28 months.
-But the pervasive model bias toward weak QBO amplitude in the lowermost stratosphere (~ 50 hPa), which has not improved in the most recent generation of climate models (CMIP6), suggests that optimizing the vertical structure of the amplitude is more challenging.
-Understanding the origins of errors in QBO vertical structure (and why it is less amenable to tuning than the QBO period) is a priority for future research.

-Greater understanding of the modelling sensitivities of the QBO, and improved observational constraints on gravity wave parametrizations, could create more confidence in future projections of QBO behaviour.
-Gravity wave parameter settings tuned to achieve a realistic QBO period in the present-day climate may not be valid in a changed climate, leading to non-robust projected changes in QBO period.
-The projected weakening of QBO amplitude is robust, but the vertical structure of QBO amplitude trends differs between observations and models.
-While models project decreasing QBO wind amplitude at all altitudes in response to global warming, the 69-year radiosonde record shows a negative amplitude trend with highest significance in the lowermost stratosphere (\sim 70 hPa) but a positive trend at higher levels (\sim 20 hPa) (FIG.6a).
-The discrepancy might be due to natural variability obscuring the true forced response in the real atmosphere, although the statistical significance of observed trends suggests this is unlikely.
-Understanding the origin of the pervasive present-day model biases in QBO vertical structure could elucidate how those biases might affect future projections.
+Increasing the horizontal resolution of models can help by improving representation of the wide spectrum of tropical 369 wave sources, although this is not guaranteed as tropical convection can be model-dependent even as resolutions of ~ 10 370 km or finer are approached [186].
+The vertical resolution in the lower stratosphere sufficient to realistically represent the 371 mechanisms causing stratospheric dissipation of the waves remains unclear [126].
+Analyses of novel observational datasets 372 such as long-duration balloon flights [124, 187] and lidar satellite wind observations [188] can help address these questions 373 by providing better observational constraints on the waves driving the QBO.
+These constraints should narrow the range of 374 physically defensible parameter values used in non-orographic gravity wave parametrizations.
+Weak constraints allow modellers 375 substantial freedom to adjust these parameters, such as by tuning a model's average QBO period to be about 28 months.
+376 However, the pervasive model bias toward weak QBO amplitude in the lowermost stratosphere (\sim 50 hPa), which has not 377 improved in the most recent generation of climate models (CMIP6), suggests that optimizing the vertical structure of the 378 amplitude is more challenging than optimizing the QBO period.
+Understanding the origins of errors in QBO vertical structure 379 (and why it is less amenable to tuning than the QBO period) is a priority for future research.
+380 to achieve a realistic QBO period in the present-day climate may not be valid in a changed climate, leading to non-robust 383 projected changes in QBO period.
+The projected weakening of QBO amplitude is robust, but the vertical structure of QBO 384 amplitude trends differs between observations and models.
+Whereas models project decreasing QBO wind amplitude at 385 all altitudes in response to global warming, the 69-year radiosonde record shows a negative amplitude trend with highest 386 significance in the lowermost stratosphere (\sim 70 hPa) but a positive trend at higher levels (\sim 20 hPa) (FIG.5a).
+This discrepancy 387 might be due to natural variability obscuring the true forced response in the real atmosphere, although the statistical significance 388 of observed trends suggests this is unlikely.
+Understanding the origin of the pervasive present-day model biases in QBO vertical 389 structure could elucidate how those biases might affect future projections.
+390